 6. Apply for Veterans Education Benefits

-Visit the official GI Bill® Web site to go through a step-by-step process to get an idea of what benefits are best for you, or contact us and we can guide you through the process.
-Please complete one of the following forms through Veterans Affairs' VONAPP Web site.
+Visit the official GI Bill® Web site to learn about the federal benefits available.
+Then, visit vets.gov to go through a step-by-step process to get an idea of what benefits are best for you.
+Feel free to contact us and we can guide you through the process.

 After the application form is approved by the Indiana DVA, it should be forwarded to:

 Most importantly, you must visit Veterans Support Services to complete registration in-processing for using your VA education benefits at IU.

 Please note: GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at www.benefits.va.gov/gibill.